NAMA Facility: Inspiring Ambitious Action on Climate Change

 - Finance innovative projects that tackle specific local challenges for reducing emissions in sectors and countries with strong potential for up-scaling, replication and the ability to influence wider sectoral changes.

 - Unlock investment opportunities by providing tailor-made climate finance to fund projects with the potential to:

 i.
 Strengthen country ownership to deliver carbon-neutral activities and closely align these activities with the country’s NDC and other relevant climate and development plans;

 ii.
 Pilot financing models to overcome market barriers to carbon-neutral development;

 iii.
 Deploy innovative technologies and approaches, which require donor financing to support national development plans; and

 iv.
 Boost participation of the private sector to deliver carbon-neutral activities.

 Select the most transformational NAMA Support Projects (NSPs) from across all sectors and developing countries and emerging economies through open competitive Calls – those with the potential to improve, for example, the way that people live, work and move around while also catalysing larger changes across a sector.

 The 7th Call

 In January 2020, the NAMA Facility announced a new funding commitment of up to EUR 60 million from Germany and the United Kingdom in support of the 7th Call for the submission of NSP Outlines.
-NSP Outline submissions to the 7th Call officially opened on 1 April 2020 and will run until 3pm CEST on 1 September 2020.
+NSP Outline submissions to the 7th Call officially opened on 1 April 2020 and will run until 3pm CEST on 30 September 2020 (extended timeline).